NadirHamidouGH/Ionic_WeatherApp/README.md

 # Ionic_WeatherApp

-This is a user interface for responsive website created using Ionic with Angular for learning purposes
+This is a user interface for responsive website created using Ionic with Angular and a weather API : api.weatherstack.com for learning purposes

 Screenshots :
 1 :